gnif/LookingGlass/doc/ivshmem_kvmfr.rst

 IVSHMEM with the KVMFR module (Recommended)
 ###########################################

-The kernel module implements a basic interface to the IVSHMEM device for Looking Glass allowing DMA GPU transfers.
+The kernel module exposes IVSHMEM to Looking Glass and can export its frame buffers for direct GPU import.

 .. _ivshmem_kvmfr_prereq: